 In the event of a sudden emergency and/or catastrophic event, it is anticipated that temporary authorisations may have to be granted to key staff engaged in the recovery process.
 These authorisations will be granted by the Business Continuity Team and thereafter reviewed regularly by the Director of Resources & Deputy Chief Executive.
-The Director of Resources authorisations at the end of the incident event period or sooner if appropriate.
+The Director of Resources & Deputy Chief Executive will be responsible for rescinding or confirming the temporary authorisations at the end of the incident event period or sooner if appropriate.